danielc92/portfolio/README.md

 - Daniel Corcoran

 # Tests
-- `bulma` css framework applied and working as intended.
+- `Bootstrap` css framework applied and working as intended.
 - `google fonts` applied and working as intended.
 - Feeding data into project base template, all images and text appear in html as intended.
 - Site exports successully.